OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 * The loop bound expression may be executed fewer times, likely only once.

+* In C++ the comparison operator of the loop condition, e.g. `operator<`, may not be called.
+The loop range may be calculated assuming that the comparison operator is suitable for a random access iterator.

 * In C++, `operator-` may be called to subtract the start value from the loop bound (if the increment is positive) or the loop bound from the initial value (if the increment is negative).